1979 Canadian federal election: Overview

-The Social Credit Party of Canada, which had lost its mercurial leader, Réal Caouette, who died in 1976, struggled to remain relevant.
+The Social Credit Party of Canada ("Socred"), which had lost its mercurial leader, Réal Caouette, who died in 1976, struggled to remain relevant.
 After a series of interim leaders, including Caouette's son, the party turned to Fabien Roy, a popular member of the National Assembly of Quebec, who took the reins of the party just before the beginning of the campaign.
 The party won the tacit support of the separatist Parti Québécois, which formed the government of Quebec.
-Social Credit attempted to rally the separatist and nationalist vote: Canadian flags were absent at its campaign kick-off rally, and the party's slogan was C'est à notre tour ("It's our turn"), which was reminiscent of the popular separatist anthem Gens du pays, which includes the chorus, "C'est votre tour, de vous laisser parler d'amour".
+Social Credit attempted to rally the separatist and nationalist vote: Canadian flags were absent at its campaign kick-off rally, and the party's slogan was C'est à notre tour ("It's our turn"), which was reminiscent of the popular separatist anthem Gens du pays ("People of the Country"), which includes the chorus, "C'est votre tour, de vous laisser parler d'amour" ("It's your turn, to let you talk about love").
 The party focused its platform on constitutional change, which promised to fight to abolish the federal government's constitutional power to disallow any provincial legislation and stated that each province has a "right to choose its own destiny within Canada."

 The Socreds' support from the Parti Québécois was not welcome by everyone; for instance, Gilles Caouette publicly denounced what he called péquistes déguisés en créditistes ("péquistes disguised as Socreds").
 What remained of its support outside Quebec virtually disappeared, and while the party only suffered a marginal loss in its overall Quebec vote share, its support was much less efficiently distributed than before.
 The party managed some increase of votes in péquiste areas, but also lost many votes in areas of traditional Socred strength while much of the reduced PC vote share went to the Liberals.
-The end result was a drop from eleven to six seats.
+The result was a drop from eleven to six seats.
 (See also: Social Credit Party candidates, 1979 Canadian federal election.)

 Clark's minority government lasted less than nine months.
 Clark required support from the Socreds to pass the 1979 budget but refused to work with them on ideological grounds, opting instead to "govern as though he had a majority."
-None of their demands being met, the Socreds refused to prop up the government.
+With none of their demands being met, the Socreds refused to prop up the government.
 That resulted in the 1980 election in which the PCs were defeated by the resurgent Trudeau Liberals.

+As of 2025, this is the earliest Canadian election from which a major party leader (Clark) is still alive.

 National results

-Clark won the popular vote in seven provinces, while losing the popular vote nationwide, and because his party won only two seats in Quebec, he won only a minority government.
+The Conservatives won the popular vote in seven provinces, while losing the popular vote nationwide, and because they won only two seats in Quebec, Clark won only a minority government.
 The Liberals won only one seat west of Manitoba.
 The election was the last in which the Social Credit Party of Canada won seats.
-An unusual event occurred in the Northwest Territories: the Liberals won the popular vote in the territory but won neither seat.
+An unusual event occurred in the Northwest Territories: the Liberals took more votes overall than any other party but won neither of the territory's two seats.